Understanding the Cost Breakdown Structure in Project Management

 1. What is Cost Breakdown Structure (CBS)?

-This structure helps project managers allocate resources more effectively and monitor expenses throughout the project's lifecycle.
+This structure helps project managers allocate resources more effectively and monitor expenses throughout the project's lifecycle, aligning closely with the general ledger for comprehensive financial tracking.
 By providing a clear, detailed view of where money is being spent, the CBS ensures better cost control, aids in budgeting, and minimizes the risk of overspending.

 CBS is particularly helpful in sectors like construction, where keeping track of different costs is important to the completion of a project.